balanced/balanced.github.com/_posts/2013-02-27-social-engineering-fraud-how-we-got-fooled.md

+---
+layout: post
+author: Ganesh Venkataraman
-#Social Engineering and Fraud: How we got fooled
+title: "Social Engineering & Fraud: How we got fooled"
+tags:
+- balanced
+- payouts
+- feature enhancement
+- ACH
+---

+##How We Got Fooled

-##1.
-TL;DR
+### 1. TL;DR

-1. We got fooled by a simple yet elaborate social engineering scheme which involved phone conversations/email exchanges and marital disputes.
+1. We -- [Balanced](https://www.balancedpayments.com/) -- got fooled by a simple yet clever [social engineering](http://en.wikipedia.org/wiki/Social_engineering_(security)) scheme which involved phone conversations/email exchanges and a marital dispute.
 2. Avoid distractions and misdirections.
 Focus on the problem.
-3. Train your user agents on social engineering.
+3. Train your customer support agents on social engineering.
 Information must be provided on a "need to know" basis.

-##2.
-Some background
+### 2. Some background
-The incident happened when we were 'PoundPay'.
-Later we rewrote the entire product and re-branded ourselves in our current avatar - 'Balanced'.
-'Balanced' differs from 'PoundPay' in the one key aspect - 'Balanced' is a white labeled solution.
-PoundPay on the other hand was not.
+The incident happened when we were known as 'PoundPay'.
+Later we rewrote the entire product and [re-branded](http://blog.balancedpayments.com/startup-rebranding-poundpay-balanced/) ourselves as 'Balanced,' which differs from 'PoundPay' in the one key aspect - 'Balanced' is a white labeled solution.
+PoundPay on the other hand was not, requiring the buyer to checkout via an iframe, and the merchant to register themselves on our web site.
 We served our own form, had our phone number on the soft descriptor (this is what appears in your credit card statement) and handled all customer support - both phone and email.
-What I am going to describe happened in one of our marketplaces selling toys (call it selltoys.com).
+What I am going to describe happened in one of our marketplaces.
+Let's call it selltoys.com.

-##2.
-The Incident
+### 2. The Incident

-###2.1 Phone Call.
+#### 2.1 Phone Call.

-We received a call from a woman stating she could not identity the $510.0 charge on her credit card.
+We received a call from a woman stating she could not identity the $510.00 charge on her credit card.
 She does not know PoundPay, blah blah.
 We asked her the usual stuff - "Do you know about selltoys.com?", "Did you make a purchase of star wars collectors DVD?" etc. And she was furious.

-###2.2 Email contact
+#### 2.2 Email contact

 So, we decided to ask the marketplace to contact the payer directly and ask him if he made the purchase and if this is a misunderstanding (well, sometimes husband and wife